dmauser/azure-vmware-solution/README.md

 #### Considerations

 - ExpressRoute Circuits are not created as part of this lab.
+- Routing intent is enabled only for Private Traffic.
+Currently, Private and Internet traffic is not supported for most of the regions.
+More details see purple box note under Background session of [How to configure Virtual WAN Hub routing intent and routing policies](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies).
 - After connecting the AVS ExpressRoute Circuit, go to Firewall Manager - Security Configuration and enable secure Internet Traffic to allow the default route (0.0.0.0/0) to be advertised to the AVS environment.
 - Add AVS /22 prefix inside the Private traffic prefixes.